Hylesinus fraxini: Behavior

-Hylesinus fraxini can typically be found on Fraxinus ornus, Fraxinus americana, and occasionally on Olea europea, Juglans, Quercus robur, Pyrus, Malus, Robinia pseudoacacia, Fagus, Acer, Corylus avellana, Carpinus betulus, and Syringa vulgaris.
+Hylesinus fraxini can typically be found on Fraxinus ornus, Fraxinus americana, and occasionally on Olea europaea, Juglans, Quercus robur, Pyrus, Malus, Robinia pseudoacacia, Fagus, Acer, Corylus avellana, Carpinus betulus, and Syringa vulgaris.
 It inhabits the bark of trees, including the area around the bark.
 The brood pattern has a relatively short, vertical entrance tunnel, from which a horizontal, double armed cross-passage breaks off.
 The larval tunnels run vertically, are densely packed, and usually only four centimeters long.
 The pupal chambers and tunnels are easy to see after the bark has fallen off or been removed.
 The beetles feed under the green bark in the crown or young poles.
 This initially leaves small crab-like spots, then causes bark growth, which are called "beetle scabs."
 The animals hibernate in these growths.
 One generation develops per year, with a flight period from March to May, starting at an air temperature of 16 °C (60.8 °F).
 The new generation emerges in July and August.
 The insects emerge in large numbers.